Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-An-Introduction.markdown

 The window in the middle is a Parameter Browser.
 It let's you create a new "World" based on random parameters.

-This is probably a great time to illustrate the differences between Apophysis and Chaotica.
+This is probably a great time to illustrate the some of the differences between Apophysis and Chaotica.

 I got my start in fractals by learning apophysis.
 I'm including the differences between the software because I still think in terms of apophysis sometimes and some of the readers may have the same or similar background.